Let’s design spooky ghosts or flying bats with help of a pencil eraser and paint. It is super easy and fun.

 Step 4: Draw faces (optional)

-- Be aware that this project can be messy for little kids.
+- Be aware that this ghost project for toddlers can be messy.
 Most likely their arms or elbows will end up at some point dipped in paint.
 Simply use washable paint or put them in old cloth to avoid turning this fun art project for kids into a mom stressed.

 - Did you make your own eatable liquid color yet?
 It is super easy and would be perfect for this activity.
 We tried it several weeks ago for another project and I have to admit my kids loved being mommy’s little helper creating their own paint.
 Here is the recipe we used.